mosayebi/patchy_particle_simulation_lammps/README.md

 ```
 python render_traj.py dump_1.00.lammpstrj
 ```
-This script creates tcl snapshots in the default folder `./render_output` (which can be changes using `--output` switch).
+This script creates tcl snapshots in the default folder `./render_output` (which can be changed using `--output` switch).
 To see a tcl file in VMD you can start VMD and then run the `source filename.tcl`.

 Alternatively, you can ask the `render_traj.py` to automatically render all snapshots in the trajectory by
 ```